-In accordance with Executive Order 13132 (Federalism), this proposed rule does not have significant Federalism effects.
+In accordance with E.O.
+13132 (Federalism), this rule does not have significant Federalism effects.
 A federalism summary impact statement is not required.
-In keeping with Department of the Interior and Department of Commerce policy, we requested information from, and coordinated development of, this proposed critical habitat designation with appropriate State resource agencies in Alabama, Georgia, Indiana, Kentucky, and Tennessee.
-The designation of critical habitat in areas currently occupied by Short's bladderpod, whorled sunflower, and fleshy-fruit gladecress imposes no additional restrictions to those that would be put in place by the listing of the species and, therefore, has little incremental impact on State and local governments and their activities.
-The designation may have some benefit to these governments because the areas that contain the physical or biological features essential to the conservation of the species are more clearly defined, and the elements of the features necessary to the conservation of the species are specifically identified.
+In keeping with Department of the Interior and Department of Commerce policy, we requested information from, and coordinated development of this critical habitat designation with, appropriate State resource agencies in Alabama, Georgia, Indiana, Kentucky, and Tennessee.
+We received comments from the Kentucky State Nature Preserves Commission and Tennessee Department of Environment and Conservation and have addressed them in the Summary of Comments and Recommendations section of the rule.
+From a federalism perspective, the designation of critical habitat directly affects only the responsibilities of Federal agencies.
+The Act imposes no other duties with respect to critical habitat, either for States and local governments, or for anyone else.
+As a result, the rule does not have substantial direct effects either on the States, or on the relationship between the national government and the States, or on the distribution of powers and responsibilities among the various levels of government.
+The designation may have some benefit to these governments because the areas that contain the features essential to the conservation of the species are more clearly defined, and the physical and biological features of the habitat necessary to the conservation of the species are specifically identified.
 This information does not alter where and what federally sponsored activities may occur.
-However, it may assist local governments in long-range planning (rather than having them wait for caseby-case section 7 consultations to occur).
+However, it may assist these local governments in long-range planning (because these local governments no longer have to wait for case-by-case section 7 consultations to occur).